 Communication.
 Resourcefulness.
 Creativity.
 Persistence.
 How true this turns out to be depends on how macro you want to get.
 But in an increasingly connected and digital world, the things a student needs to know are indeed changing—fundamental human needs sometimes drastically redressed for an alien modern world.
 SAMR App Dice.
 Have you ever heard of the SAMR Model by Dr.

-Cogs of the Cognitive Processes Option 1 I was recently reflecting on the triangular shape the Bloom's taxonomies utilize.Since the cognitive processes are meant to be used when necessary, and any learner goes up and down the categories as they create new knowledge, I was thinking another type of image might be more explanatory.Here is my draft of the idea of the "interlocking of the cognitive processes" or the "Cogs of Cognition".
+Cogs of the Cognitive Processes I began to think about the triangular shape of Bloom's Taxonomy and realized I thought of it a bit differently.Since the cognitive processes are meant to be used when necessary, and any learner goes in and out of the each level as they acquire new content and turn it into knowledge, I created a different type of image that showcased my thoughts about Bloom's more meaningfully.Here is my visual which showcases the interlocking nature of the cognitive processes or, simply, the "Cogs of the Cognitive Processes".
 Choosing Your Technology.
 Assessing students’ prior knowledge and identifying misconceptions before introducing a new subject Prior knowledge is necessary for learning but can be problematic if it is not accurate or sufficient.

 It is a good practice for faculty to assess students’ prior knowledge of a subject and identify common misconceptions in order to find an appropriate entry point for introducing a new topic.
 By using clicker multiple- choice questions, faculty can quickly gauge students’ knowledge level.
 For instance, in a Fall 2006 Chemistry class at U-M, the professor started each lecture with clicker questions asking students to identify new concepts or distinguish between various new concepts discussed in the assigned readings.
 Checking students’ understanding of new material Clicker technology makes it easy for faculty to check students’mastery of lecture content.
 Starting class discussion on difficult topics Using Peer Instruction and other active learning techniques Gathering feedback on teaching.

 Engage.
 Bloom's quicksheets.
 Getting Started with Technology.
-The following is an excerpt from Chapter 17 (written by CRLT's Erping Zhu and Matt Kaplan) of McKeachie's Teaching Tips, 14E.
+The following is an excerpt from Chapter 17, written by CRLT's Erping Zhu and Matt Kaplan, of McKeachie's Teaching Tips, 14E.

 From McKeachie/Svinicki. © 2014 Wadsworth, a part of Cengage Learning, Inc. Reproduced by permission. www.cengage.com/permissions The phrase “teaching with technology” may conjure up a variety of different images depending on our own experiences as instructors, students, or even conference attendees.
 For some it might mean using PowerPoint or student classroom response systems in lectures; others may think of podcasting lectures; and still others may think of specific disciplinary applications, such as designing Web-based interactive learning modules and simulations to teach skills and concepts.

 From a systems approach, teaching with technology involves four major components: the course content, the instructor, the students and the technology tools (See Figure 17.1.).
 Each of these components is discussed in more detail below.
 Teaching – CELT.
 BloomingOrangev1.
 Bloom's Digital Taxonomy Verbs [Infographic] When using Bloom’s Digital Taxonomy (a revised take on Bloom’s devised by educator Andrew Churches), it helps to have a list of verbs to know what actions define each stage of the taxonomy.

 This is useful for lesson planning, rubric making, and any other teacher-oriented task requiring planning and assessment strategies.
 The Bloom’s Digital Taxonomy verbs in this handy infographic apply specifically to each stage of the taxonomy.
 They progress from LOTS (lower-order thinking skills) to the HOTS (higher-order thinking skills).
 According to Churches on his wiki Edorigami, “Bloom’s Revised Taxonomy describes many traditional classroom practices, behaviours and actions, but does not account for the new processes and actions associated with Web 2.0 technologies …” This means the verbs listed below are applicable to facilitating technology use in the modern classrooms.
 Glogster EDU - 21st century multimedia tool for educators, teachers and students.
 Bloom's Digital taxonomy v3.01.